OpenFusionist/staking-docs/docs/getting-started/legacy-way/Migrate-to-ethpillar.md

 ./down.sh
 ```

 > **CRITICAL:** To prevent double-signing penalties (slashing), it is crucial to wait for at least **two full epochs (approximately 13 minutes)** after shutting down your old node before your new validator comes online.
 This waiting period ensures your old validator is fully offline from the network's perspective.
+Also do not manually restart the old reth-lighthouse node.
+For safety's sake, completely delete the old directory after the migration is completed.

 ---